wp-plugins/microblog-poster/readme.txt

     3. Copy 'API Key' and 'Secret Key', click 'Done'.

-    4. Configure your linkedin account in the Social Accounts Section.
+    4. Configure your linkedin account in the Social Accounts section.

     5. Follow the link provided by MicroblogPoster to authorize your App posting on your behalf.